reactorlabs/rir/documentation/debugging.md

-        Standard   print pir in human-readable format, to view directly in console GraphViz   print pir in GraphViz, displaying all instructions within BBs GraphVizBB print pir in GraphViz, displaying only BB names and connections PIR_MEASURE_COMPILER=
+        Standard   print pir in human-readable format, to view directly in console GraphViz   print pir in GraphViz, displaying all instructions within BBs GraphVizBB print pir in GraphViz, displaying only BB names and connections

+    PIR_MEASURING=
+        1          enable event and time measuring

+    PIR_MEASURING_LOGFILE=
+        filename   write the output to filename instead of std::cerr

+    PIR_MEASURE_COMPILER=
-        1          print overal time spend in different passes on shutdown RIR_CHECK_PIR_TYPES=
+        1          print overal time spend in different passes on shutdown

+    RIR_CHECK_PIR_TYPES=
         0        Disable
         1        Assert that each PIR instruction conforms to its return type during runtime